-We’ve seen the pile in our homes and in those of friends.
-It’s that stack of paperwork composed of unopened bills, bank statements, receipts for the tax file, birthday cards to send, forms that need a reply, letters to write, articles to read, paper items needing to be sent, guarantee registration forms, church events you must remember, and sports schedules to check.
+We’ve all seen that pile in our homes.
+It’s the stack of paperwork composed of bills, statements, receipts for the tax file, birthday cards to send, forms that need a reply, letters to write, articles to read, guarantee registrations, and church and sports schedules.
 It’s a nagging mass that most of us would rather set fire to than deal with.
 Nevertheless, a way exists to shave down that heap and keep it flowing.
-Conquer your paper clutter this New Year of 2015 by employing The Frugal Catholic 1-31 File and never lose another dated-response item again.
+Conquer your paper clutter this New Year of 2015 by employing The Frugal Catholic 1-31 File and never lose track of another dated-response item again.
 Here’s how.

-If you don’t have it already, find a file box for hanging file folders.
-I use a 100 year old file cabinet passed down from my grandfather.
-Not fancy but the drawers work.
-Next get some hanging file folders (the ones with the little hook on the sides), and a box of manila folders.
+First, get a file box for hanging the file folders.
+I use my Grandfather's 100-year-old file cabinet that has been passed down.
+Not fancy, but the drawers work.
+Next, get some hanging file folders, the ones with the little hook on the sides, and finally a box of manila folders.

 The Frugal Catholic 1-31File